Operation Pink Squad II

 Operation Pink Squad II (猛鬼大廈 (Měng guǐ dàshà, Haunted Tower)), also known as Operation Pink Squad 2: The Haunted Tower and Thunder Cops, is a 1989 Cantonese-language Hong Kong ghost film directed by Jeffrey Lau.
-The film's English title indicates that it is a sequel to the 1988 film Operation Pink Squad, whereas its Taiwanese title title Kui Xing Kicks the Dipper 2: The Haunted Tower (魁星踢斗2 猛鬼大廈 (Kuíxīng tī dòu 2 měng guǐ dàshà)) indicates that it is a direct sequel to the 1987 film The Haunted Cop Shop, which was titled Kui Xing Kicks the Dipper (魁星踢斗 (Kuíxīng tī dòu)) in Taiwan.
+The film's English title frames it as a sequel to the 1988 film Operation Pink Squad, whereas its Taiwanese title Kui Xing Kicks the Dipper 2: The Haunted Tower (魁星踢斗2 猛鬼大廈 (Kuíxīng tī dòu 2 měng guǐ dàshà)) frames it as a direct sequel to the 1987 film The Haunted Cop Shop, which was titled Kui Xing Kicks the Dipper (魁星踢斗 (Kuíxīng tī dòu)) in Taiwan.

 Plot

 Yì Bànshì hears his new wife Hīn Ngàuh Fāa calling out "Johnny", the name of her former pet pig, and believes that it is the name of her former lover.
 He slips a radio transmitter into her bag so that he can listen in on her activities.
 She is selected to be part of a sting operation involving an undercover team of policewomen posing as prostitutes to entrap the criminal Maddy in a forgery sting operation, and Yì Bànshì inevitably repeatedly mistakes what he hears for infidelity.

 The landlady of the apartment building where the policewomen are being housed brings in a monk to capture the ghosts in the building.
 All of the residents are told to leave during the monk's activities that night, but the policewomen are busy with their operation and are not notified.
 The monk captures the ghosts and stores them in drawstring bags, which he places behind a "door to hell" in the basement that he covers with fulu.
 The landlady drops one of the bags, however, enabling a female ghost to escape.

 The policewomen return to the apartment building and find it empty.
 Yì Bànshì finds them and attacks the inspector leading the sting operation, believing him to be his wife's lover.
 During the tussle, the group is attacked by the female ghost, who gets her head caught between a double door being slammed.
 The inspector chops off her head, but her floating head and headless body are then able to attack separately.
 Maddy enters with a bag of money to purchase the currency printing plates from the undercover policewomen, but he trips and falls.
 The bag slips out of his hands and is caught by Yì Bànshì, who catches the floating head in it.
 Maddy grabs the bag and leaves.
 A fulu accidentally falls onto the body, stopping it from stabbing Yì Bànshì.